andifalk/container-kubernetes-security-workshop/3-kubernetes-security/labs/pod_security_context.md

-# 🧪 Lab Series: Securing Workloads with Pod Security Context in Kubernetes
+# 🧪 Securing Workloads with Pod Security Context in Kubernetes

 ## 🎯 Objective

 Learn to secure Kubernetes workloads using `securityContext` and `podSecurityContext` for least-privilege container execution.

 ---